TechHog8984/luau-api/docs/guides/threads.md

 ## Creating Threads

 The top global state (e.g. calling `lua_newstate()`) is a `lua_State` object.
 Threads are _also_ `lua_State` objects.
 Thus, coroutine threads can be thought of as sub-states of sorts.
-However, they all belong to the top-level main state (which an be retrieved using `lua_mainstate()`).
+However, they all belong to the top-level main state (which can be retrieved using `lua_mainstate()`).
 Threads can communicate with each other as long as they share the same main state.

 To create a new thread, call `lua_newthread(L)`, where `L` is the parent thread.